1. Unforeseen Site Conditions

 2. Design Changes and Errors

-Design changes and errors can also cause significant delays in the construction process.
-Changes to the design may be requested by homeowners, architects, or regulatory agencies, or they may result from errors or omissions in the original plans.
-These changes can impact the construction timeline, especially if they require rework or additional permitting.
-To avoid these delays, it is crucial to have clear and detailed construction plans from the outset and to communicate any changes promptly.
+Design changes and errors can cause significant delays in the construction process and lead to disputes over cost responsibility and time extensions.
+Changes to the design may be requested by homeowners, architects, certifiers, or regulatory agencies, or they may result from errors, omissions, or inadequacies in the original plans.
+These changes can impact the construction timeline, especially if they require rework, structural modifications, additional regulatory approvals, or re-certification.

 3. Permitting and Approval Delays